Lambeth: Early modern

-The area grew with an ever-increasing population at this time, many of whom were considerably poor.
+The area grew with an ever-increasing population at this time, many of whom were poor.
 As a result, Lambeth opened a parish workhouse in 1726.
-In 1777 a parliamentary report recorded a parish workhouse in operation accommodating up to 270 inmates.
-On 18 December 1835 the Lambeth Poor Law Parish was formed, comprising the parish of St Mary, Lambeth, "including the district attached to the new churches of St John, Waterloo, Kennington, Brixton, Norwood".
-Its operation was overseen by an elected Board of twenty Guardians.
+A parliamentary report of 1777 noted it had 270 inmates.
+In 1835 the Lambeth Poor Law Parish was formed.
+Run by an elected board of trustees, it comprised the parish of St Mary, Lambeth, "including the district attached to the new churches of St John, Waterloo, Kennington, Brixton, Norwood".
 Following in the tradition of earlier delftware manufacturers, the Royal Doulton Pottery company had their principal manufacturing site in Lambeth for several centuries.
 The Lambeth factory closed in 1956 and production was transferred to Staffordshire.
 However the Doulton offices, located on Black Prince Road still remain as they are a listed building, which includes the original decorative tiling.

 Between 1801 and 1831 the population of Lambeth trebled and in ten years alone between 1831 and 1841 it increased from 87,856 in to 105,883.
 The railway first came to Lambeth in the 1840s, as construction began which extended the London and South Western Railway from its original station at Nine Elms to the new terminus at London Waterloo via the newly constructed Nine Elms to Waterloo Viaduct.
 With the massive urban development of London in the 19th century and with the opening of the large Waterloo railway station in 1848 the locality around the station and Lower Marsh became known as Waterloo, becoming an area distinct from Lambeth itself.

 The Lambeth Ragged school was built in 1851 to help educate the children of destitute facilities, although the widening of the London and South Western Railway in 1904 saw the building reduced in size.
 Part of the school building still exists today and is occupied by the Beaconsfield Gallery.
 The Beaufoy Institute was also built in 1907 to provide technical education for the poor of the area, although this stopped being an educational institution at the end of the 20th century.